Two internal medicine residents conduct a procedure on a patient arm.

 Can residents rotate out of Rochester or outside the U.S.?

 Some residents choose to rotate outside of Rochester.
-Some of our most popular away elective rotations are the ABC News elective in New York, the HIV elective in Maricopa County, Arizona, and the elective in Winslow County, Arizona, where residents gain experience working with Native American populations in the Navajo Nation.
+Some of our most popular away elective rotations are the ABC News elective in New York, the HIV elective in Maricopa County, Arizona, and the IHS elective in Winslow County, Arizona, where residents gain experience working with Native American populations in the Navajo Nation.
 Residents can also rotate in Hennepin County Medical Center, a safety-net hospital in Minneapolis.

 Other popular elective sites are our Mayo campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida, where a variety of rotations are available.
 Transportation, lodging, and licensure are provided.
 For those looking to explore community practices, a variety of rotational experiences also are available in smaller communities throughout the Midwest region within Mayo Clinic Health System.